ankschoubey/old-blog/_posts/2021-11-25-my-core-values.md

 I want things to be as "sorted" in the long term as possible without being super involved.
 I do not compromise on my values and try to actively practice them everyday.
 They are my best bet.

 Each and every opportunity to practice these values aren't just options, it's two different pathways.
+Things fall apart when I don't act virtously.
+The way I/someone pays for their privilages is virtues.

 1. Responsibility
 2. Nirwana/Peace